| On opening day, Saturday, Oct. 27, 1928,

 melee of fast and spectacular action that the act leaves one

 entirely 'up in the air.'"
+The San Francisco Chronicle reported,

 "Fanchon and Marco's 'Up in the Air' idea brought to